mikechen66/Data_Structures_Algorithms_in_Python/README.md

 ## Sample Calls

 The original scripts of the textbook is featured with the scripts interaction that is lacking in most of the Python algorithm textbooks.
 However, it includes quite incomplete sample callers.
 Readers are hard to find how to call them.
-So I provide the comprehensive sample calls that include complete callers (and callees) for easy understanding of the call relationship involved in Python Algorithms and Data Structures.
+So I provide the comprehensive sample calls that include complete callers (and callees) for easy understanding of the call relationship involved in Algorithms and Data Structures.

 ## Solutions